Queen of the Clouds: Release and promotion

 Lo announced the release of Queen of the Clouds in an interview with Rolling Stone on 19 August 2014.
-Shortly after, on 9 September 2014, the album was made available to pre-order online through the iTunes Store.
-On 16 September 2014, the album tracks "Moments", "Timebomb" and "Thousand Miles" were also made available to download alongside the iTunes pre-order.
-On 24 September 2014, Lo performed "Habits" on Jimmy Kimmel Live! to promote her album.
-The album was also supported by the Queen of the Clouds Tour between September and November 2015.
+Shortly after, on 9 September, the album was made available to pre-order online through the iTunes Store.
+On 16 September, the album tracks such as "Moments", "Timebomb" and "Thousand Miles" were also made available to download alongside the iTunes pre-order.
+On 24 September, Lo performed "Habits" on Jimmy Kimmel Live! to promote her album.
+The album was also supported by the Queen of the Clouds Tour which was conducted between September and November 2015.

+On 27 September 2024, the reissue of Queen of the Clouds, subtitled X, was released to commemorate the album's tenth anniversary.
+It includes two new songs ("Jealousy" and "Write Me Off") and a new remix of "Talking Body".
+The track "Jealousy", officially titled as "Jealousy (From the Vault)", was mostly anticipated song among her fans in 2014.

 Singles

 The lead single, "Habits (Stay High)", was originally released as "Habits" on 25 March 2013 prior to the release of Truth Serum in March 2014.
 It was later re-released as "Habits (Stay High)" on 6 December 2013.
-"Habits (Stay High)" peaked at number three on the US Billboard Hot 100 in 2014.
-A remix of "Habits" by record production duo Hippie Sabotage, alternatively titled "Stay High", was released on 3 March 2014 and peaked at number 13 on the Swedish Singles Chart.
-It performed even more successfully elsewhere, peaking within the top 10 of the charts in Norway, the Netherlands, France, the United Kingdom, New Zealand and Australia.

-"Not on Drugs" was originally revealed as the album's second single with its lyric video of the premiering in June 2014 and its music video premiering in August of the same year, but a different single, "Talking Body", was chosen to replace it, impacting pop radio on 20 January 2015.
-"Talking Body" has since peaked at number 12 on the Hot 100 as of 20 May 2015.
+It peaked at number three on the US Billboard Hot 100 in 2014.
+A remix of the song by record production duo Hippie Sabotage, alternatively titled "Stay High", was released on 25 February 2014.
+It peaked at number 13 on the Swedish Singles Chart, while it peaked within the top 10 of the charts in Norway, the Netherlands, the United Kingdom, New Zealand and Australia.
+"Not on Drugs" was originally revealed as the album's second single with its lyric video of the premiering in June 2014 and its music video premiering in August of the same year, but a different single, "Talking Body", impacted pop radio on 13 January 2015.
+It has since peaked at number 12 on the Hot 100 as of 20 May 2015.

 On 23 May 2015, at the Boston Calling Music Festival, Lo announced that "Timebomb" would serve as the third single.
 It was digitally released on 12 August 2015.

-However, Republic Records, which handles Lo's American radio promotions, opted not to push "Timebomb" to radio.
-Instead, "Moments" impacted pop radio on 13 October 2015, as the fourth single from the album.
+However, Republic Records, which handled Lo's American radio promotions, made "Moments" impact pop radio instead of "Timebomb" on 13 October 2015; "Moments" became the fourth single from the album.